-Those 6 types of standing collars are very common in women’s garments but just how do you get the right one?
-Here are tips on how to shop for the right standing collar for you!
+Those 6 types of stand-up collars are very common in women’s garments but just how do you get the right one?
+Here are tips on how to shop for the right stand-up collar for you!
 These tips will be helpful when shopping online or even on physical stores near you.
 And I’m glad to have gotten my stand-up collared sweater from Yoins.

-- Mind how long or short your neck is: If your neck is long and pretty, then a neck hugging collar that fits your perfectly will suit you best by defining your jawline and long neck perfectly.
-If your neck is shorter, then a standing collar that leaves some space around your neck will be great for you.
+If your neck is long and pretty, then a neck hugging collar will suit you best by defining your jawline and long neck perfectly.
+If your neck is shorter, then a stand-up collar that leaves some space around your neck will be great for you.

-- Learn the length of your neckline at a considerable length that won’t choke you; this is more helpful when shopping for the normal standing collars online.
+This is more helpful when shopping for the normal standing collars online.
 For example: If your neck it large and you know its length, it’ll be easier to get a collar of the right fit.
-As well, if your neck is too skinny, then you could also prefer going for a larger standing collar that won’t draw too much attention to this point.
+As well, if your neck is too skinny, then you could also prefer going for a larger stand-up collar that won’t draw too much attention to this point.

-- Get an over-sized outfit that will have a larger standing collar; this is majorly when it comes to knitted outfits that have polo necks and turtlenecks; or even over-sized button-downs and outerwear.
-I mean, aren’t over-sized sweaters too cozy?
+This is majorly when it comes to knitted outfits that have polo necks and turtlenecks; or even over-sized button-downs lol.
+I mean, aren’t oversized sweaters too cozy?

-With all these tips in my mind, you will be able to choose the right standing collared outfit.
-And again, remember to wear more standing collars so that you can get used to them and eventually you will have no problem with them.
+With all these tips in my mind that will help you to choose the right stand-up collared outfit, wear more stand-up collared outfits so that you can get used to it and eventually you will have no problem with them.

 As much as I love my long neck, I never hesitate to wrap it up when it’s cold out there.
 Thus, I’m so grateful to Yoins for this gifting me this grey chimney collared flared sleeve sweater.
 It’s always so cold in the evening over here but with this sweater, my evenings are not only cozy but also very warm.